-Purchasing and acquisition of materials and supplies at the University is a complex affair and has to be handled by trained personnel.
-In the case that you are required to purchase lab equipment or class supplies for a class in which you assist, process your request for class supplies through the Laboratory & Supply Office (Section 2.3.5) and all other purchases for departmental purposes through the Purchasing Office.
-Purchases for supplies for research centers are handled by each center's administrative office.
-Graduate students working for individual faculty members on grant support should process purchasing through the Purchasing Office.
+The purchasing of materials and supplies at the University is handled by the Department's Purchasing Group.
+In the case that you are required to purchase lab equipment or class supplies for a class in which you assist, process your request for class supplies through the Laboratory & Supply Office (Section 2.3.5) and all other purchases for departmental purposes through the Purchasing Office by utilizing the Purchasing Request System.
+Graduate students should have approval from their supervising faculty member when requesting purchases on grant accounts.
+A great deal of useful information regarding Purchasing is located on our website under Physics Purchasing and Payment Guidance; all requests are made through the Purchasing Request System.